List of Google April Fools' Day jokes: Google Translate for Heptapod B

 Google announced Heptapod B (the fictional language of "Story of Your Life" and the motion picture based on it) as the 32nd language to be supported in Word Lens.

 Google Gnome

 Google announced a new Google Assistant product designed for the yard called "Google Gnome".
 It has some of Google Home's features, except that it is intended to be used outdoors.
 According to Google, it can report about the environment and the outdoors.
 It only responds to voice and is hand-free.
 It can also mow the lawn, acting as a lawnmower.
+The announcement video was edited in countless memes, in a similar fashion to the announcement video of Amazon Echo.

 Google Now for Dogs & Cats

 Google announced a new force 3D touch action on the Google app for iOS that would open a special experience for cats or dogs.

 Google Play for Pets

 Google announced a new Google Play category for Pets with games, apps and training tools to keep a pet stimulated.